mikrosk/ct60tos/flash.too/readme.txt

 Pin 17 TDI              --> Pin 5
 Pin 18 TMS              --> Pin 6

-This 2009 update allows to change ABE et SDR boot display version:
-- You are in 060 mode.
-- Load the jedec file -> boot/version is editable.
-- You can change boot/version yourself.
-- Click on "Program".
-- At the alert box "Cannot update the hardware" arrives, click on :
-  "Write Version".
-This update allows to force the programming chip to ABE or SDR, because since the CT63 it's impossible to detect the chip from the jedec file (SDR60 was a XC95144XL-7-TQ144 and ABE60 a C95144XL-10- TQ144).
+You can force the programming chip to ABE or SDR, because since the CT63 it's impossible to detect the chip from the jedec file (SDR60 was a XC95144XL-7-TQ144 and ABE60 a C95144XL-10-TQ144).
 When you load the jedec file, the filename it's also tested and an alert box arrives for change the chip.
 This update allows CTPCI device programming (XC95288XL).

+This update allows to program the ETHERNAT (XC9572XL).

 FLASH_CF.PRG
 ------------